 The Schema and Mapping text boxes in the Mapping group box display the schema and mapping for which the RPS data store was created.
 As these values are read-only, you cannot change them.
+Chapter 2 Relational Population Service (RPS) Support

-- 2. The Jade Database Mode combo box displays the mode in which the RPS data store was created.
+- The Jade Database Mode combo box displays the mode in which the RPS data store was created.
 It also enables you to change the database mode.
-You can change:

-- Full mode to Mapped Extent or Working Set

-- Mapped Extent mode to Working Set

-You cannot change the Working Set mode.

-3. The default values in the Override Mapping Options group box are the values defined on the Define RPS sheet of the Relational Population Service wizard.
+You can change Full mode to Mapped Extent.
+(The Working Set mode is deprecated in JADE 2020 and higher.) - The default values in the Override Mapping Options group box are the values defined on the Define RPS sheet of the Relational Population Service wizard.
 (For details, see "Setting Up the RPS Options", in Chapter 15 of the JADE Development Environment User's Guide.)